PriyanshuKumar-06/AI-Career-Guidance-Chatbot/README.md

 Education

 PyDatalog rules match these to suggest a suitable career.
-All rules and data can be modified inside improv_chatbot.py.
+Everything is editable inside improv_chatbot.py.

-Customize
+## Customize

 You can add:

-New interests/skills/educational backgrounds
+New interests, skills, and education fields

 More careers and descriptions

-Web/GUI interface in the future
+Web/GUI interface in future